CLIMAAX/crabook/crabook/notebooks/workflows_how_to.md

 - [JupyterLab Desktop setup instructions](workflows_how_to/jupyterlab_desktop.md)

 While we generally recommend working on the command line, users not or less familiar with these tools can use the JupyterLab Desktop instructions, which require minimal interaction with a command line interface.
+If you are able to run Docker containers on your infrastructure, we also provide an [image with a preinstalled environment](workflows_how_to/docker.md).
 :::
 :::::